OmniLayer/spec/README.md

 Please note that all transactions between the Purchase Offer and expiration block should be accumulated and that this value must be used to adjust the Purchase Offer accordingly.

-In order to make parsing Master Protocol transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Master Protocol-derived currency.
+In order to make parsing Master Protocol transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
 The output can be for any amount, but should be above the dust threshold.

 Master Protocol messages that also have a reference output to the seller address, for instance if the buyer wants to change his offer, should not be counted towards the actual purchase of Master Protocol-derived coins.